sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 gRPC has undeniably become a powerful tool in the world of microservices, offering efficiency and performance benefits, but gRPC also has an ugly side.
 As someone who's spent a considerable amount of time with gRPC, I'd like to shed light on some of the uglier aspects of this technology.

-## Generated Code Is Ugly
+## Generated Code
-To get started, I have to talk about how the generated code from Protobuf definitions and gRPC services can be truly ugly.
-It's often verbose, complex, and difficult to navigate.
+To get started, I have to talk about how ugly the code generated from Protobuf definitions is.
+It has historically been verbose, complex, and difficult to navigate.
 Even though it's not meant to be hand-edited, this can impact code readability and maintainability, especially when integrating gRPC into larger projects.
 This has actually improved a lot recently in most languages but even so, there are some rough edges.

-#### C++ Influence on Enums
+### C++ Influence on Enums
 If you follow the style recommendations for protobuf, the names of enums are expected to be prefixed an upper-snake-case version of the enum name, like so:

 ```protobuf